Anteino/MusicMeta/README.md

 Use this program to collect and assign meta data of your audio files in bulk.
 The program takes the filename of your tracks and uses the beatport API (https://www.beatport.com/api/v4/catalog/search) to find the most accurate match.
 Warning, this is not Shazam.
 The program takes just the name of your file and uses that as a search query on the beatport API.
 So your filenames need to contain enough information to find the song in the beatport database.

+The program can also be used to manually change meta data in a GUI environment.
+This program makes it much easier to change such data in bulk.

 # Known bugs:

 - Mutagen separates artists by using a forward slash /.
 This is problematic when bands like AC/DC are involved since they will be splitted into "two bands": AC and DC by the software.